Basic Tips for Aging Healthy & Gracefully

 By Steven Horne, RH (AHG)

-Also read "My thoughts about health and aging gracefully!" by Christian Domergue
+Also read "My point of view regarding major health issues of our time" by Christian Domergue

 Eat Well to Live Well

 Good nutrition is one of the fundamental principles of good health.
 The research is pretty clear that people who adopt a diet with lots of fresh and natural (preferably organic) foods live longer and are in better health than those who primarily consume modern processed and refined foods.

 Most nutritional experts agree that one of the best ways to avoid cancer, heart disease, loss of memory and other degenerative diseases is to eat plenty of fresh fruits and vegetables.
 These foods are naturally high in antioxidants that protect the body from free radicals and environmental toxins.
 Some great antioxidant foods to include in your diet are berries, tomatoes, leafy green vegetables and a little dark chocolate (70% cocoa).
 Cruciferous and green vegetables like broccoli, cauliflower, spinach, kale and Swiss chard can help protect your body from toxins and cancer as you age.
 Include some of these foods in your diet everyday.